project-improv/improv/README.md

 [![PyPI - License](https://img.shields.io/pypi/l/improv?style=flat-square)](https://opensource.org/licenses/MIT)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg?style=flat-square)](https://github.com/psf/black)

-A flexible software platform for real-time and adaptive neuroscience experiments.

 _improv_ is a streaming software platform designed to enable adaptive experiments.
 By analyzing data as they arrive, we can obtain information about the current brain state in real time and use it to adaptively modify an experiment as data collection is ongoing.